Vorlonhomeworld/BBCL/20 Input & Output.md

 # Input & Output

-Common Lisp has built in commands for opening and closing files, even reading them.
+Common Lisp has built in commands for reading and writing files.
 For example, if I wanted to open a file and write a list of names, for example, I could do that fairly easily in Common Lisp with the following code:

 ```